spacetelescope/webbpsf/docsource/webbpsf.rst

 WebbPSF attempts to calculate realistic weighted broadband PSFs taking into account both the source spectrum and the instrumental spectral response.

 The default source spectrum is, if :py:mod:`pysynphot` is installed, a G2V star spectrum from Castelli & Kurucz 2004.
-Without :py:mod:`pysynphot`, the default is a flat spectrum in :math:`F_\nu` such that the same number of photons are detected at each wavelength.
+Without :py:mod:`pysynphot`, the default is a simple flat spectrum such that the same number of photons are detected at each wavelength.

 You may choose a different illuminating source spectrum by specifying a ``source`` parameter in the call to ``calcPSF()``.
 The following are valid sources: